bloominstituteoftechnology/node-db-challenge/Review.md

     on another table.
 1. What do we need in order to have a _many to many_ relationship between two tables.
+A third table for the original 2 tables to give information to
-1. What SQL statement is used to retrieve data from a table?
+1. What SQL statement is used to retrieve data from a table? select
-1. What SQL clause is used to filter the results of a query?
+1. What SQL clause is used to filter the results of a query? where